iamutkarshb/ecommerce-website-v2.0/README.md

 ### Guidelines
   * Use the software XAMPP to run the code.
-  * Use need to create your own sql database using the software. to make the project work
+  * Use need to create your own sql database using the software. to make the project work.
   * I will include the SQL file needed to run this project and how to link it to the database later in this file.

 ### Fonts